-Vomiting is a forceful discharge of stomach contents.
-Vomiting can be a one-time event linked to something that doesn’t settle right in the stomach.
-Recurrent vomiting may be attributed to numerous underlying medical conditions.
-Frequent vomiting may also lead to dehydration.
-This is a potentially deadly condition when left untreated.
+Vomiting, or throwing up, is a forceful discharge of stomach contents.
+It can be a one-time event linked to something that doesn’t settle right in the stomach.
+Recurrent vomiting may be cause by underlying medical conditions.
+Frequent vomiting may also lead to dehydration, which can be deadly if left untreated.

 Vomiting is common.
-Eating too much food or alcohol can make a person throw up.
+Eating too much food or drinking too much alcohol can make a person throw up.
 This generally isn’t a cause for concern.
-Vomiting itself is not a condition, but rather a symptom of other conditions.
-Some common causes of this symptom include:
+Vomiting itself is not a condition.
+It’s a symptom of other conditions.
+Some of these conditions include:

 - food poisoning

 - infections (associated with bacterial and viral illnesses)

 - prescription medications

 Frequent vomiting not related to any of these causes may be a symptom of cyclic vomiting syndrome.
 This condition is characterized by vomiting for up to 10 days.
 It is usually coupled with nausea and extreme lack of energy.
 It mainly occurs during childhood.

 This condition usually affects children around age 5 according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 It occurs in approximately three out of every 100,000 children according to a 2012 study.

 This condition can cause vomiting episodes several times throughout the year when left untreated.
 It can also have serious complications that include: